Henshall/php-stripe-wrapper/readme.md

 # Usage:

 To process payments with stripe we need two things, to collect the credit card (and other) information from the customers on a front end HTML form, and then to process this information and send it to stripe on the back end.
 I have divided the usage section into 1) front end examples and 2) back end examples.
-You need both to process payments.
+You need both to process payments (unless you want to charge your pre-existing stripe customers).

 ## Front End: